ifyoucanhear/djs/README.md

 new update features **big speed boosts** (everything cached and sorted with around 1 second of calling the login function) upon connection and allows editing of messages.

-## esse módulo ainda está em alpha
+## esse módulo ainda está em alpha - especialmente as novas versões

 this node module is still in alpha, and some methods and functions may change or completely disappear